How to Use a Compass When Hiking (Without the Math Anxiety)

 True North vs. Magnetic North: Why It Doesn’t Have to Be Scary

 Maps are drawn with north pointing to true north, the geographic North Pole.
-Your compass points to magnetic north, a shifting point in northern Canada that is close but not exactly the same as true north.
+Your compass points to magnetic north, a constantly shifting point currently moving across the Arctic that is close but not exactly the same as true north.

 The difference between the two is called declination.
 It sounds technical, but the practical reality is simple: you adjust your compass once before your hike to match your local map, and the math is done for the day.

 Most good topographic maps (and the USGS maps used in North America) print the declination value right on the map.
-Many modern baseplate compasses have an adjustable declination correction built in.
-This means you twist a small screw to set it and forget it.
-If your compass does not have that feature, your local declination value can be easily found using the NOAA magnetic declination calculator online.
+If you want to truly avoid the math, I highly recommend buying a compass with a tool-free adjustable declination feature.
+This means you twist a small screw or the bezel to set the declination and forget it.

 Step 1: How to Orient Your Map So It Matches the Real World